A Tale of Two Cities, by Train

 Swap planes for trains and you’ll soon wonder why you ever flew in the first place.
 As well as being a more sustainable mode of transport than flying, trains depart and arrive directly to the city centre, they offer more space than planes and you can forgo airport queues and baggage restrictions.
 So why not explore two cities on one trip by train?

-When you’re ready to experience somewhere new, hop on a direct Intercity Express 800 train from Munich in southern Bavaria and you’ll be at Berlin Central Station in Germany’s capital four and a half hours later.
+When you’re ready to experience somewhere new, hop on the Deutsche Bahn from Munich in southern Bavaria and reach the Belgian capital in approximately six and a half hours, with a stop in the city of Frankfurt.

 If you get a seat on the right when you board at Munich Central Station, you can glimpse Nymphenburg Palace’s gardens and the ancient oaks of Allacher Forest on the city’s northern outskirts.